open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 Detach happens in `processPIDExit` alongside the existing interpreter teardown.

+**Fork semantics.** A forked child gets a new PID and is discovered independently via `SynchronizeProcess`.
+Because uprobes are attached per-PID, the child has no probes until the profiler attaches to it.
+The eBPF correlation map is keyed by `(pid, ptr)`, so parent and child state are naturally isolated.
+Copy-on-write private memory works as expected: allocations sampled in the parent before the fork are invisible to the child's sampler (which starts from a clean slate).
+Cross-process patterns such as parent-allocates/child-frees via `mmap(MAP_SHARED)` are not handled by this proposal.

 ## eBPF entry programs

 Two new eBPF programs, `uprobe_heap_alloc` and `uprobe_heap_free`.
 They:

 1. Read USDT arguments out of `pt_regs` via a small arch-specific helper.
 2. Tail-call into the existing native unwinder via `collect_trace`, tagging the trace with a new origin (`TRACE_HEAP_ALLOC`) and passing `weight` through as the trace value.
 This is the same shape used by the off-CPU entry program.
-3. For free: short-circuit if `(pid, ptr)` is not in our sampled allocation correlation map.
-This keeps the hot path cheap.
+3. For free: on the eBPF side, short-circuit if `(pid, ptr)` is not in our sampled allocation correlation map.
+Although the userspace sampler only fires `free` for pointers it previously sampled, the eBPF side may have dropped the corresponding alloc (for instance, because a tracking limit has been hit) so this check is a necessary defensive guard against that desync.
+It's cheap (single hash lookup, almost always hits).

 The `uprobe_heap_free` program is loaded into the kernel only when `-live-heap-profiling` is enabled.
 When only `-allocation-profiling` is on, the program isn't loaded and the `free` USDT isn't attached, so plain allocation profiling pays only the alloc-side cost.